lkmalak/Bghit-Nefhem/README.md

 # Bghit-Nefhem

-Bghit-Nefhem is a Moroccan Arabic (Darija) to English translation model based on the T5 architecture.
-It is designed to facilitate accurate and efficient translation between these two languages, catering to the needs of speakers and learners of Moroccan Arabic.
+Bghit-Nefhem is a Moroccan Arabic (Darija) platform designed to facilitate the access to documents in the university.
+The name "Bghit-Nefhem" translates to "I want to understand" in English.
-## Model Overview
-The model is built upon the T5 (Text-To-Text Transfer Transformer) framework, which is known for its versatility in handling various natural language processing tasks.
-Bghit-Nefhem has been fine-tuned specifically for the task of translating Moroccan Arabic to English, leveraging a diverse dataset to enhance its translation capabilities.